nilp0inter/book-digi-tools/scripts/ai-add-bookmarks/prompt.md

 ### Page Offset Handling
 - Some books have different offsets for different sections
-- Calculate separate offsets for major sections using bc if needed
+- Calculate separate offsets for major sections using calc-offset if needed
 - Roman numerals in front matter can affect offset calculations

 ## Your Success Criteria

 Your task is complete when:
 - All major TOC sections have corresponding bookmarks
-- Bookmarks navigate to correct pages (verified with bc calculations)
+- Bookmarks navigate to correct pages (verified with calc-offset and calc-final-page calculations)
+- **CRITICAL**: Offset consistency verified across the entire document, including final chapters
+- Final 2 chapters from the last section have been manually verified for correct page navigation
 - Hierarchical structure displays properly with subsections nested under main sections
 - PDF metadata is populated with extracted information
 - Special characters in titles display correctly